webgriffe/SyliusAkeneoPlugin/README.md

       name:
         type: 'translatable_property'
         options:
-          akeneo_attribute_code: 'name'
+          $akeneoAttributeCode: 'name'
-          sylius_translation_property_path: 'name'
+          $translationPropertyPath: 'name'
       short_description:
         type: 'translatable_property'
         options:
-          akeneo_attribute_code: 'short_description'
+          $akeneoAttributeCode: 'short_description'
-          sylius_translation_property_path: 'shortDescription'
+          $translationPropertyPath: 'shortDescription'
       description:
         type: 'translatable_property'
         options:
-          akeneo_attribute_code: 'description'
+          $akeneoAttributeCode: 'description'
-          sylius_translation_property_path: 'description'
+          $translationPropertyPath: 'description'
 ```

-For each `translatable_property` value handler you have to configure, in `sylius_translation_property_path`, the Sylius product (and product variant) translation property path of the property where to store the value of the Akeneo attribute whose code is configured with `akeneo_attribute_code`.
+For each `translatable_property` value handler you have to configure, in `$translationPropertyPath`, the Sylius product (and product variant) translation property path of the property where to store the value of the Akeneo attribute whose code is configured with `$akeneoAttributeCode`.

 In the same way you can import other translatable properties values like meta keyword, meta description and other custom translatable properties you possibly added to your store.